New GOLT book to be released in 2026

 Sea Around Us data users interested in learning how to perform a catch reconstruction update now have access to a suite of free video tutorials.

-The step-by-step guides, available in English with carefully curated subtitles in Spanish, French, and Chinese (with more languages on the way), are presented in an easy-to-understand animated video format led by a researcher named Ola.
+The step-by-step guides, available in English with carefully curated subtitles in Arabic, Chinese, French, Indonesian, Italian, Spanish and Turkish, (with more languages on the way), are presented in an easy-to-understand animated video format led by a researcher named Ola.

 Continue reading